archivesunleashed/auk-notebooks/README.md

 ## Installation

 Download this notebook from the Archives Unleashed Cloud as a derivative (or from here).
-Place the Cloud derivatives in a directory labelled `data` in the directory that you are running the notebook from.
+Place the Cloud derivatives in a directory labelled `data`, which should be housed in the same directory that you are running the notebook from.

 This repository comes with sample data, you can swap out the sample data with your own Cloud data.